 Generally, if shares are held in street name, the beneficial owner of the shares is entitled to give voting instructions to the broker or nominee holding the shares.
-Since Proposal No. 1 (election of directors), Proposal No. 2 (reverse stock split) and Proposal No. 4 (advisory vote on executive compensation) are each considered "non-routine" matters, your broker will not be able to vote your shares of our common stock without specific instructions from you.
+Since Proposal No. 1 (election of directors) and Proposal No. 4 (advisory vote on executive compensation) are each considered "nonroutine" matters, your broker will not be able to vote your shares of our common stock without specific instructions from you.